Touriga Nacional: Wine regions

-Traditionally a lot of US wine was fortified, and many of the producers of such 'port' have experimented with using Portuguese grapes as a way to improve their product.
-553 tons of Touriga were crushed in 2006, up 26% on the previous year.
+Traditionally a lot of US wine made from Touriga Nacional was fortified, and many of the producers of such 'port' have experimented with using Portuguese grapes as a way to improve their product.
+553 tons of Touriga were crushed in the USA in 2006, up 26% on the previous year.

 Wines

 The tiny berries of Touriga Nacional have a high skin to pulp ratio which heightens the amount of extract in the wines.
 The grapes can produce intense, very aromatic wines with high tannin content.

 Synonyms

 Bical Tinto, Mortágua, Mortágua Preto, Preto Mortágua, Touriga, Touriga Fina, Tourigao, Tourigo Antigo, Tourigo do Dão, and Turiga.